Political Science (PSC)

 PSC 485.
 Closing Seminar.
 2 Hours.

 Closing course for PSC majors.
+Students will be working 4 hours outside of class each week on a capstone research project tailored to their major and supervised by the closing seminar instructor.
 Course Information: Restricted to PSC majors.
 Instructor approval required.

 PSC 486.
 Honors Closing Seminar.
 2 Hours.

 Closing course for political science honors majors.
-Independent research project is required.
+Students will be working 4 hours outside of class each week on a capstone research project tailored to their major and supervised by the closing seminar instructor.
 Course Information: Restricted to PSC majors.
 Instructor approval required.

 PSC 487.
 Public Policy Closing Seminar / Capstone.
 2 Hours.

 Closing capstone course for Public Policy majors.
-Capstone research project required.
+Students will be working 4 hours outside of class each week on a capstone research project tailored to their major and supervised by the closing seminar instructor.
 Course Information: Restricted to Public Policy majors.

 PSC 488.
 Honors Public Policy Closing Seminar / Capstone.
 2 Hours.

 Closing capstone course for Public Policy majors with honors.
-Independent research project required.
+Students will be working 4 hours outside of class each week on a capstone research project tailored to their major and supervised by the closing seminar instructor.
 Course Information: Restricted to Public Policy majors with at least 15 completed credit hours in the major, with a 3.50 GPA or better in those courses.

 PSC 499.
 Tutorial.
 1-4 Hours.